 Mithun George Jacob

-I am currently a Senior Research Scientist in the Automated Driving Group at the Bosch Research and Technology Center in Palo Alto, CA. I work on localization, mapping and traffic rule adherence for automated driving.
+I am currently a Lead Scientist in the Automated Driving Group at the Bosch Research and Technology Center in Palo Alto, CA. I work on localization, mapping and traffic rule adherence for automated driving.

 I obtained my Ph.D. from the Intelligent Systems and Technologies (ISAT) Lab at the School of Industrial Engineering, Purdue University in July 2014.
 Before that, I graduated from the MSE Robotics program at the GRASP Lab, School of Engineering and Applied Sciences, University of Pennsylvania in August 2009.
 My work experience includes a year at Technicolor Corporate Research from 2009-2010 in Princeton, NJ.
 My research interests include optimization and statistical pattern recognition applied to problems in computer vision and robotics.